WattTime/pyiso/README.md

 Changelog
 ---------
 * 0.3.2: Minor feature: `get_lmp` task.
-Minor bugfixes: safer handle response errors for load (BPA, NVEnergy, ERCOT).
+Minor bugfixes: safer handle response errors for load (BPA, NVEnergy, ERCOT) and generation (BPA, CAISO, ERCOT, ISONE, NYISO).
 * 0.3.1: Minor changes for PJM real-time load data: fall back to OASIS if Data Snapshot is down, round time down to nearest 5 min period.
 Major feature: SVERI back up.
 * 0.3.0: Major features: Add LMP to all ISOs, license change.
 Please contact us for alternative licenses.
 Bugfixes: SVERI has a new URL.
 Minor features: CAISO has 15-minute RTPD market.
 * 0.2.23: Major fix: ERCOT real-time data format changed, this release is updated to match the new format.
 Minor fixes to excel date handling with pandas 0.18, and MISO forecast.